Native American Waiver and Education Program

 The total amount a student receives from the Native American Room and Board Grant and from all other sources of financial support for the same purpose, whether from the institution or from outside agencies, may not exceed the student’s calculated financial need.
 The receipt of other aid may, in some cases, reduce or eliminate the receipt of the room and board grant.

-The Native American Waiver and Educational Program Coordinator has the authority to investigate improprieties in the use of the Native American Waiver and Educational Program.
-If the Coordinator determines misuse of the Program, s/he has the authority to suspend, temporarily and/or permanently, an individual’s eligibility for the Native American Waiver and Educational Program.
+The Native American Waiver and Education Program Coordinator has the authority to investigate improprieties in the use of the Native American Waiver and Education Program.
+If the Coordinator determines misuse of the Program, s/he has the authority to suspend, temporarily and/or permanently, an individual’s eligibility for the Native American Waiver and Education Program.